raspberrypi/style-guide/style-guide.md

 drive space.*
 *   Mbps – megabits per second.
 No space between number and Mbps.
 *   MBps – megabytes per second.
 No space between number and MBps.
-*   media – treat as a mass noun with a singular verb. *The media is paying a lot of attention to the Raspberry Pi.* However, if you can distinguish a number of individual mediums making up the use of media, use a plural verb. *Various media are treating the story differently: print newspapers are not paying much attention, but the TV news and online news sites are very interested.*
+*   media – treat as a mass noun with a singular verb. *The media is paying a lot of attention to Raspberry Pi.* However, if you can distinguish a number of individual mediums making up the use of media, use a plural verb. *Various media are treating the story differently: print newspapers are not paying much attention, but the TV news and online news sites are very interested.*
 *   mens'
 *   mentee – never, ever use this horrible neologism. *Student* or *protégé* are acceptable substitutions.
 *   mentor - lower case, including in the context of CoderDojo ("Thank you to all our wonderful CoderDojo champions and mentors!")